whitep4nth3r/puppeteer-demo/README.md

 ## Deploying a serverless function to Vercel to screenshot a web page

-This repository contains a serverless function in the `/api` directory that can take a screenshot of a web page and return it to you in the browser.
+This repository contains a serverless function in the `/api` directory that takes a screenshot of a web page and returns it the browser.
 It works in the same way as described in `demo.js` above and takes a query parameter of `page`.

 Click the button below to deploy your own instance to Vercel to try it out.